ZhenZHAO/AugSeg/README.md

 # AugSeg

-> Submited CVPR Paper: "Augmentation Matters: A Simple-yet-Effective Approach to Semi-supervised Semantic Segmentation".
+> "Augmentation Matters: A Simple-yet-Effective Approach to Semi-supervised Semantic Segmentation".